Bath & Body Works

 If earnings track the low end of guidance while leverage stays elevated, the “cheap multiple” story needs operating proof, not just sentiment.

-securities litigation becomes a credibility overhang
+Securities litigation becomes a credibility overhang

 the company faces securities class action allegations with a key investor deadline in march 2026. the direct cash impact is unclear from the current snapshot, but the reputational drag is real.